Spining a Fly Rod - How to find the spine on a fly rod

 Now that you found the spine you have at least 4 choices what to do with it.

 - Place the guides on the inside of the curve - the weaker side.
-Placing your guides on the inside curve will result in the rod being (moderately) stiffer on the forward cast.
+The natural curve.
+The thinking here is that placing your guides on the inside curve may result in the rod being (moderately) stiffer on the forward cast.

 - Ignore the spine altogether and align the rod sections to give the straightest most aesthetically pleasing result. (our preference) This is what most commercial rod manufactures do.